epiconnector/nhanes-docs/vignettes/nhanes-introduction.md

 # Public-use data: R resources

-One of the goals of the Epiconductor project is to provide and document an alternative access path to NHANES data and documentation _via_ the R ecosystem.
+One of the goals of the Epiconnector project is to provide and document an alternative access path to NHANES data and documentation _via_ the R ecosystem.
 It builds on the [__nhanesA__](https://cran.r-project.org/package=nhanesA) R package,